ImageMagick/Usage-Markdown/filter/index.md

 ### Nicolas Robidoux {#nicolas}

-Nicolas Robidoux is a image processing expert with a lot more to say and recommend about trying to get the absolute best results from your image resizing.
+Nicolas Robidoux is an image processing expert with a lot more to say and recommend about trying to get the absolute best results from your image resizing.

 So much so he has his own section...